 Welcome to my ongoing saga.
-In the first “I Bought a House” installment I told you about my disaffection with the stock market and why and how I recently bought my first investment house with cash.
+In the first “I Bought a House” installment I told you about my disaffection with my stock market investments and why and how I recently bought my first investment house with cash.
 In today’s second installment I’ll deal with the process of finding out if there are any major issues with the house and getting estimates for repairs and renovations.

 I Hired a Home Inspector